olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 🎉 **Congratulations!** 🎉

-Now your documentation is now live on `GitHub Pages`!
+Now your documentation is now live on GitHub Pages!
 You should be able to navigate around the website and share the URL with the world.

 {: .hint }